Planning to make New Year’s resolutions? It’s fine to want to make a fresh start, but what about all those goals we set last year?

 If you begin to make changes but slip back into old behaviors, don’t beat yourself up.
 It takes a while to get used to new habits.
 Remember, it’s not about making goals at the start of the year then forgetting about them, or giving up when things don’t go as planned.
 We’re always reinventing ourselves, not only at the beginning of the year, but throughout our lives.
 You can make a fresh start no matter what.
 Set your ungoals and get clear about what’s keeping you from the life you desire.

-Deborah A. Bailey is author of two non-fiction books including, “Think Like an Entrepreneur: Transforming Your Career and Taking Charge of Your Life .”
-She's also the creator and host of Women Entrepreneurs Radio, a weekly internet talk show.
-Her fiction work includes a short story collection and a novel, available on Amazon.com.
+Deborah A. Bailey is author of several fiction and non-fiction books including, “Think Like an Entrepreneur: Transforming Your Career and Taking Charge of Your Life .”
+She's also the creator and host of Women Entrepreneurs Radio, a weekly podcast.Visit her site at: http://DeborahABailey.com

 This article originally appeared in Working World Magazine.